 KTM’s budget-friendly Adventure 390 has cornering ABS

-In the RC 390, you can turn rear braking off (“Supermoto ABS”).
-It’s purportedly a track bike, after all.
+In the RC 390 and 390 Duke, you can turn rear braking off (“Supermoto ABS”).
+They’re purportedly ready to race, after all!

 The KTM SMC R and the Enduro R have been around for a while, but they only got electronics in 2019.